Ologsinquito is an expert on casual relationships and friendships.

-What is Friend Poaching?
+What Is Friend Poaching?

 Friend poaching is a relatively new term.
 It describes what happens when one person introduces a friend to a third party.
 Then, the two of them instantly click, to the exclusion of the person who brought them together in the first place.

-When you're playing platonic matchmaker, several things can happen next.
+When you're playing a platonic matchmaker, several things can happen next.
 Quite often, the relationship goes nowhere and the two people who just met never see each other again.

 Or, the three of you may form a group, and begin to socialize together.